 Before you approve a student to drop a course, you should direct the student to the website "Before You Drop a Course."

-Department chairs (and faculty) should not grant student requests to date a drop/add form retroactively to avoid academic or financial penalties.
+Department chairs (and faculty) should not grant student requests to date a Add/Drop and Registration form retroactively to avoid academic or financial penalties.
 Federal financial aid guidelines and university policies prohibit such practices.